gnosischain/documentation/docs/specs/bridges/bsc-gc/omnibridge-extension/manual-tokens-transfer.md

 :::

 :::warning
 MetaMask will show a high gas estimate for this transaction.
 In most cases the final gas consumption will be significantly lower.
 Please refer to [the OmniBridge UI FAQ](https://www.xdaichain.com/about-xdai/faqs/bridges-xdai-bridge-and-omnibridge#metamask-is-showing-very-high-fees-to-claim-a-transaction-on-ethereum-tokens-bridged-from-xdai-to-ethereum-is-this-estimate-accurate) to learn more.
-Although the FAQ is for the OmniBridge between Ethereum Mainnet and the xDai chain the reason why MetaMask provides higher gas usage estimate is the same.
+Although the FAQ is for the OmniBridge between Ethereum Mainnet and the Gnosis Chain the reason why MetaMask provides higher gas usage estimate is the same.
 :::

 ![](</img/specs/bridges/image-115.png>)